horovod/horovod/README.md

 Check your MPI documentation for arguments to the `mpirun` command on your system.

+## Keras

+Horovod supports Keras and regular TensorFlow in similar ways.

+**Note**: You must use `keras.optimizers.TFOptimizer` instead of native Keras optimizers.

+See a full training example [here](examples/keras_mnist.py).

 ## Inference

 Learn how to optimize your model for inference and remove Horovod operations from the graph [here](docs/inference.md).